Tay Yong Kwang: The re-trial of Kho Jabing

 At the re-trial, as he was not the original trial judge for Kho's murder trial, Tay referenced Justice Kan's written verdict, as well as that of the Court of Appeal in order to reach his decision in this case.
 On 14 August 2013, after taken into consideration Kho's young age at the time of the offence, his choice and use of "opportunistic and improvisational" weapon during the robbery, and an unclear sequence of events on that night as noted by the Court of Appeal, Tay overturned Kho's death sentence and sentenced him to life in prison and 24 strokes of the cane instead, making Kho escaping the gallows as well.

-However, the prosecution, who earlier sought the death penalty at the re-trial, appealed against Tay's decision on the basis of the brutal nature of the crime to the Court of Appeal, and on January 2015, Kho was once again re-sentenced to death, with three of the five judges felt that the crime was vicious and was committed with a blatant disregard for human life, which made it more appropriate to impose a death sentence rather than life.
+However, the prosecution, who earlier sought the death penalty at the re-trial, appealed against Tay's decision on the basis of the brutal nature of the crime to the Court of Appeal, and in January 2015, Kho was once again re-sentenced to death, with three of the five judges felt that the crime was vicious and was committed with a blatant disregard for human life, which made it more appropriate to impose a death sentence rather than life.
 On 20 May 2016, more than 8 years after Cao Ruyin's murder, 32-year-old Kho Jabing was hanged in the gallows after a final reunion and farewell with his family.